PixelgenTechnologies/pixelator/DEVELOPERS.md

 Sometimes it is useful to be able to run micro-benchmarks to see how changes affect performance.
 Pixelator uses `pytest-benchmark` to enable running micro-benchmarks.
 Normally, when running the tests these are disabled.

-To run these test use:
+To run these tests use:

 ```shell
 task test-benchmark